loader

 • Owner-occupied or rental homes where standard policies are unavailable

-Types of Coverage Offered by the Texas Fair Plan
+Types of Coverage Offered by the Texas FAIR Plan

 1. Basic Structural Coverage